zedr/gitlab_runner/README.md

-# Rootless Gitlab Runner with Podman
+# Unprivileged Gitlab Runner with Podman

 A playbook for installing and running a Gitlab Runner instance using Podman without root privileges.